Skip to content

 Download image

-Previously, Alexander worked at the National Center for Lesbian Rights, where he helped litigate the trans military cases Doe v.
+Previously, Prof. Chen worked at the National Center for Lesbian Rights, where he helped litigate the trans military cases Doe v.
 Trump and Stockman v.
 Trump, the landmark Ninth Circuit trans prisoner surgery case Edmo v.
 Corizon, and co-drafted AB 2119, a bill that made California the first state to mandate access to gender-affirming care for trans foster youth.

 Education